shahmieaj/OSProject/README.md

 2. __Ahmad Zaed Hakimi bin Rosli Allani__ and __2217059__
 3. __Shahmie bin Abd Jalil__ and __2217739__

-## Rules
-1. You are allowed to have **3 group** members. *Exception* is allowed **IFF (if and only if)** you are allowed to have 4 group members if you are a **multinational** or a **multigender** group.
-2. When you complete the project, make sure to submit the repository link of your cloned project.
-Make sure all the files are as what you aspect in your repository.
-3. Answer all questions in the **README.md**, in your own repository.
-Either use the online VSCode, terminal or github to edit.
-Answers are expected where you see __Fill answer here__.
-4. Learn how to use markdown. https://www.w3schools.io/file/markdown-introduction/

-## Forking this OS project repository
-1. First thing you need in doing this project is to have a github account.
-Make sure to sign up at https://www.github.com
-2. The second thing you need is to fork the OS project repository in your own github account.

-    1. Go to https://github.com/joeynor/OSProject and click fork to copy the project into your own repository
-    2. Make sure that the new fork is now in your own repository

 ***Questions:***

 1. What is the link of the fork OSProject in your repository.